My African Big Tour

 The absence of established roads in the northern desert of Sudan was compensated by the unexpectedly warm hospitality of the local people, who frequently welcomed me into their modest homes.
 Such gestures, routine for them, were profoundly appreciated by me.

-Ethiopia is arguably the most attractive country in East Africa, yet the constant requests for money from numerous beggars greatly diminished my satisfaction during the visit.
+Ethiopia is arguably the most attractive country in Eastern Africa, yet the constant requests for money from numerous beggars greatly diminished my satisfaction during the visit.
 My meeting with the Mursi tribe in the Omo Valley will be a treasured story to recount to my grandchildren.

 When travelling in Africa the expectations have to be adjusted to reality.
 Apart from wildlife, tribes and limited natural wonders, there are hardly any historical, architectural or educational landmarks that could be compared with worldwide standards.
 It is all about people, mingling, markets, colors, surviving and taking it easy, as it is.